abhas26/Whatsapp_Auto_Selenium/README.md

 # Whatsapp_Auto_Selenium

-Script to send Whatsapp messages &amp; continous "typing..." status
+This repo has Pyhton programs which use Selenium to automate various Whatsapp tasks.